About—FRANCIS H A L P I N

 It came . . . with more force than he’d imagined.

 As his toes pierced the surface his legs folded back.
-Then his body plunged through the brine at an impossible speed.
+His body plunged into the brine at an impossible speed.
 His bones seemed to lead the charge downward—his flesh and muscle like meat, clinging to their skewers.

 The roar and crash in his ears echoed throughout his body.
 He thought his nose would tear open as the ocean smashed its way through and then sprayed down his throat.
 His eyelids ballooned—the saltwater stinging his eyes.